JoseIgnDiazVilla/YotoR/README.md

-# YotoR: You Transform One Representation
+# YotoR: You Only Transform One Representation
 Repository for thesis YotoR, an unified network for object detection using transformers.